 What can kids do to honor Memorial Day?

 - Create memorial day traditions by decorating graves with a Memorial Day flag, pennies and poppies for Memorial Day / “Decoration Day.”

 - Do a Memorial Day lesson plan or Memorial Day writing activities (like a Poppy Poem!)

 - Watch a Memorial Day for kids video.

 - Watch a memorial day parade (either in person or online).

-- Make a Memorial Day shoebox parade
+- Make a Memorial Day parade shoebox (great for Memorial Day art activities for preschool, too!)

 - Complete Memorial Day: Graphing Our History of Sacrifice